amd/quark-documentation/docs/onnx/user_guide_optional_utilities.rst

    so = ort.SessionOptions()
    so.register_custom_ops_library(quark.onnx.get_library_path())
-   sess = ort.InferenceSession(quantized_model, so)
+   session = ort.InferenceSession(quantized_model, so)

-3. Dumping the Simulation Results
+4. Dumping the Simulation Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes after deploying the quantized model, it is necessary to